marcw/libpoller/README.md

 If you use the statsd backend, the "key" config file for a check will be used as the metric key.

+## What is likely to change in future release?

+- I'm currently not sure if I'll use json as a configuration format as [s-expr](http://en.wikipedia.org/wiki/S-expression) are a much better thing (and they supports COMMENTS)
+- Per-check configuration for each backend (i.e: the statsd metric name)
+- Poller will need to supports live-updating of the checks list